-If you assume that the car will be capable of a fuel economy 25% less (worse) than the official combined figure quoted by the manufacturer you shouldn’t be disappointed, and may be pleasantly surprised.
+If you assume that a new car will be capable of fuel economy around 40% less (worse) than the official combined figure quoted by the manufacturer you shouldn’t be disappointed, and may be pleasantly surprised.

 No one standard test can accurately reflect the diversity of driving style, road, traffic and weather conditions, and no single driver is representative of every other – you and your neighbour, both owning the same car, would probably see different average fuel consumption figures.

 But if you could see what tens or even hundreds of drivers are achieving in the real world in the same model, then the range, best to worst, and average would give you a fair idea of what realistically can be achieved, if you take your own driving style into account.

 There are two websites that can help you here, one English, and the other German.

 Real MPG (Honest John) – users have uploaded more than 33,000 fuel consumption figures.
 On average cars achieve 87% of the official combined fuel consumption figure but this includes models from the 1980s, 90s and early 2000s when the test was more representative.

 Spritmonitor.de – slightly different in that users upload fuel purchase and mileage data and the site then calculates fuel consumption.

 The site is reasonably easy to navigate once you apply an online translator but, being continental, all fuel consumption figures are quoted in litres/100km rather than miles per gallon.